 The raw water source for the Haileybury Drinking Water System is Lake Temiskaming.
-The water from Lake Temiskaming is typically high in turbidity and low in alkalinity.
+The water from Lake Temiskaming is typically high in turbidity, low in alkalinity and slightly basic having an average pH just above 7.00.
 Temperature fluctuates significantly through the seasons ranging from approximately 0.5 °C in the winter to as high as 27 °C during the summer.
 Bacteriological analysis of the raw water indicates a source of relatively good quality.
+Weekly sampling and testing the raw water for microcystins began in 2021 as part of the system's Harmful Algal Bloom Monitoring, Reporting and Sampling Plan.
+This Plan was required under Condition of the Municipal Drinking Water License 218-102 (issue 3) issued in July 2021.